 The phenomenon has many names.
 The popular term is chemtrails, which has no scientific standing or definition.
 Academics and scientists use various acronyms.
 SRM – Solar Radiation Management; SPICE – Stratospheric Particle Injection for Climate Engineering; SAG — Stratospheric Aerosol Geoengineering; SAI – Stratospheric Aerosol Injection; and a number of others.

 Whatever you call it, it is happening on a global scale.
-Regardless of denial about purposes and funding sources and measures taken to keep the reality from public consciousness, our skies have been visibly transformed by a global program of particle injection.
-This is incontrovertible.
+Our skies have been visibly transformed by a global program of particle injection.
 We can debate its significance, but for any thinking person to refuse to discuss it is simply a denial of reality.
 Wilful blindness to threatening realities may not be anything new – but the scale and visibility of this is so great that the act of not seeing involved is almost miraculous.

 Having seen what we are seeing, and having substantiated it with a congruence of laboratory tests, visual evidence, documentary evidence, whistle-blower testimony and official pronouncements, we have to ask: Why?
 What is the purpose of this global operation, and what will be the results?